andreirapuru/wlc_acl_redirect/README.md

 Use case:
 - Create acls to be applied on Cisco WLC running AirOS, when deploying ISE and using Posture and WebAuth (Guest Portal).

-Getting help
+Getting Help:
-If you are having trouble or need help, create an issue here (https://github.com/andreirapuru/wlc_acl_redirect/issues)
+- If you are having trouble or need help, create an issue here (https://github.com/andreirapuru/wlc_acl_redirect/issues)